-And, each change to a website often leads to new ideas and adjustments to previous plans.
-Now, I’m giving myself that same little lesson!
-I see countless little things, even just on my home page, that aren’t quite right.
-But, I need to be patient with my time, not forget that writing content is the most important thing, and make changes as time allows.
+I have to give myself that same little lesson!
+Every time I look at my site, I see countless little things that aren’t quite right, my own list of changes.
+Just last week, I found that information on my Contact page was out of date.
+I need to be patient with my time, not forget that writing content is the most important thing, and make changes as time allows.

 In these images, I’m trying to diminish the visual conflict between the banner slider and the group of images under it.
 When the color of both areas is very intense and busy, It’s causes mental overload in trying to take it all in.
 So, I desaturated the color on the bottom set on some, and went to totally black and white on others.
 It’s better, but not perfect yet.